21-22 March, 2026

-The area showcases some of the most diverse and untouched forested landscapes in NSW.
+The World Heritage-listed Washpool and Gibraltar Range National Parks feature some of the most pristine and diverse forest landscapes in NSW.

 7:00am to 7:45am – Bib collection and mandatory gear check for 50km Ultra